CodeSolz/Better-Find-and-Replace/readme.txt

 == Key Features ==

+* **AI-Powered Suggestions** - Use artificial intelligence (AI) to get smart replacement suggestions, enhancing accuracy and efficiency.
 * **Easy to Use** – Clean, user-friendly interface designed for effortless navigation and configuration.
 * **Search and Replace Text** – Find and replace any text across your site, whether in static or dynamic content.
 * **Search and Replace Ajax/jQuery Content** – Works seamlessly with content loaded via Ajax or jQuery on the frontend.